silverstripe/cwp/docs/en/03_How_tos/caching.md

 Login, IP whitelisting, BasicAuth all imply the content varies per user.
 All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce the tier to 1).

-Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
+Additionally, if you are serving both https and http from the same environment, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
 You won't currently be able to use tier 2 on such double-protocol site.

 A table of some more obvious _Vary_ headers can be found in the [controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
 Keep in mind the more of these you specify, the more partitioned the cache, which will nullify potential gains.
 Use as few as you are confident with.